 A good photojournalist uses the external flash at appropriate moments to complement available ambient light.
 With a flash mounted at all times, you can address any kind of lighting situation, without having to scramble when the need arises.
 Many times, the use of flash creates a distinction between getting the shot or not getting it at all.
 Therefore, there is no need to be so adamant in insisting that you follow the fad of just using ambient light in your photojournalistic wedding shoots.

 These are some examples which make the external flash an indispensable asset:

-While many couples opt for a casual outdoor solemnization ceremony, there are some others who would prefer to have their ceremonies conducted indoors, such as a hotel ballroom or clubhouse, so that they are not at the mercy of unpredictable weather changes.
-While shooting indoors, it is practically impossible to expect to shoot using ambient light.
+While many couples opt for a casual outdoor solemnization ceremony, there are some others who would prefer to have their ceremonies conducted indoors, such as in a hotel ballroom or clubhouse, so that they are not at the mercy of unpredictable weather changes.
+When shooting indoors, it is practically impossible to expect to shoot using ambient light.
 The use of an external flash here would ensure that your subjects are correctly exposed.

-Contrary to the use of bounce flash indoors as explained above, direct flash rules reign for outdoor shots–no diffusers or modifiers, no bounce.
+Contrary to the use of bounce flash indoors, as explained above, direct flash rules reign for outdoor shots–no diffusers or modifiers, no bounce.
 Here it’s used as either a slight fill to get rid of harsh shadows, or to bring the subject in balance with the ambient light–usually for strong backlight situations.
 For fill-in effects, try using strobes at about -1 to -2 power on your flash.

-As events in a wedding evolve so quickly, there will be times you need to freeze an action.
+As events in a wedding evolve so quickly, there will be times when you need to freeze action.
 Some examples include a couple dancing and a wedding march-in.
 While shooting without a flash creates the “blurred movements” of an event, shooting with an on-camera flash shows the static action using a faster shutter speed.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: